 Although we do not have a formal policy with respect to the grant of equity incentive awards to our named executive officers, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incentivizes our executive officers to remain in our employment during the vesting period.
-Accordingly, our Board and Compensation Committee periodically review the equity incentive compensation of our named executive officers and may grant equity incentive awards to them from time to time.
+Accordingly, our Board and Compensation Committee periodically review the equity incentive awards to them from time to time.